burraco135/burraco135/README.md

 - 👋 Hi, I’m Ester
-- 👀 I’m interested in learning how to program better
+- 👀 I’m interested in everything related to CompSci
-- 🌱 I’m currently studying Computer Science at University
+- 🌱 I’m currently studying Artificial Intelligence at University

 <!---
 burraco135/burraco135 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.